Arjun-Chandel910/Simon-Game/README.md

 # Simon Game
-this is a java script based project.
+this is a java script project.